ogeesan/bpod-docs-testing/docs/user-guide/function-reference.md

 ### `PsychToolboxSoundServer()`
-> [!NOTE]
+!!! note
-> PsychToolboxSoundServer will continue to be supported for legacy installations., but is not considered deprecated.
-For nearly all applications, the [Bpod HiFi Module] is a superior method for delivering auditory stimuli.
+    PsychToolboxSoundServer will continue to be supported for legacy installations., but is not considered deprecated.
+For nearly all applications, the [Bpod HiFi Module](../assembly/hifi-module-assembly.md) is a superior method for delivering auditory stimuli.
 We strongly recommend the HiFi module for new setups, and new projects on existing setups.

 **Description**